 What do you do if you have spotted a gap in the market and want to develop a business you can run while you are at university – or just after?
 Who can answer your questions about initial startup, funding, tax, marketing and ongoing support?

-There are four key agencies who provide support to students and recent graduates:
+There are several additional agencies who provide support to students and recent graduates:

-- Business Gateway who provide start up advice, funding and support as well as free seminars to get you started.
+- Business Gateway offer start up advice, funding and support as well as free seminars to get you started.

 - The Prince’s Trust (Scotland) provides support and finance to young people aged 18-30.
 Support includes business start up advice and business mentoring as you get your business off the ground.

-- UnLtd to provide help and support to young people who wish to create a business whose profits will be used to support initiatives in the community, ie a social enterprise.
+- UnLtd aims to help and support young people who want to create a business where the profits will be used to support initiatives in the community, ie a social enterprise.

 Want to test your idea for a business before you commit yourself?
 Then enter a competition and see what others think.

-The following competitions are promoted by the Careers Service each year:
+The following competitions are promoted by the Careers and Employability Service each year:

 Further competitions that you may also be interested in:

-- For queries regarding the practical aspects of business start up or to discuss your ideas email Mrs Dawn Shand, Regional Business Adviser, Scottish Institute for Enterprise at email@example.com
+For queries regarding the practical aspects of starting a business or to discuss your ideas email ABVentures firstname.lastname@example.org .

 You can find links to a wide range of useful Self-Employment materials in our resources section.